-Please check the following boxes to show you understand the terms of a chemical spill. \
+Please check the following boxes to show you understand the terms of a chemical spill.

 - Those working within the laboratory should be familiar with the chemicals they are working with to know if they need assistance in the cleanup, or just to notify EHS or a spill of hazardous or particularly hazardous substances.
 Those qualified to do so may safely clean up a minor spill being sure to double bag waste clean up material, and use all proper PPE. - A major spill would be a spill falling outside the category of a minor spill and EHS and Campus Police should be notified for assistance.
-Follow the steps of the spill/accident procedure in chapter XI section C of the Chemical Hygiene Plan. . - If a chemical spills on the body or clothing, remove clothing and rinse body in nearest emergency shower for at least 15 minutes.
+Follow the steps of the spill/accident procedure in chapter XI section C of the Chemical Hygiene Plan. - o If a chemical spills on the body or clothing, remove clothing and rinse body in nearest emergency shower for at least 15 minutes.
 Seek medical attention, and always notify the lab supervisor and EHS. - If a chemical splashes in the eye, immediately rinse the eyeball and inner surface of the eyelid in the nearest emergency eyewash for at least 15 minutes.
-Seek medical attention and always notify the lab supervisor and EHS.